St Cyres School: Buildings

 The Penarth Site was divided into five parts, each built at different times: the Old Block, the Annexe, the New Block, the Terrapins, and the Science Block.
 The Penarth Site's 'New Block' (which housed the sciences, mathematics, geography, and the Sixth Form) was considered to be the highest vantage point in Penarth.

 Planning approval was granted in September 2012 to redevelop St Cyres and amalgamate it with two nearby special schools (Ysgol Er'w Delyn, Ashgrove) and Barry’s Ysgol Maes Dyfan.
 Work was expected to be completed by the end of 2014.

-The proposals were to cost £48 million plan and would see the transformation of the St Cyres site into a brand new learning campus, incorporating St Cyres School on a single site.
+The proposals were to cost £48 million and would see the transformation of the St Cyres site into a brand new learning campus, incorporating St Cyres School on a single site.
 Completion would see the school reunited on the single Penarth site with the Dinas Powys lower school being closed.

 Penarth Learning Community

 The Penarth Learning community is a key element to the schools investment program with the funding scheme provided by the Welsh Government and Vale of Glamorgan Council under the Government's 21st century program.

 The site is located on the western edge of Penarth and the new build spreads onto the old St Cyres playing fields.
 The two schools (St Cyres School, and the SEN school) are accommodated within one building.
 St Cyres holds a larger section of the building, with 11,851 sqm, and the SEN school a gross internal area of 7,942 sqm.